diva-exchange/i2p/README.md

+# I2P - ready to use

+Two flavours of this docker image are available:
+* I2P only version - very lean.
+It's tagged as "latest".
+* I2P, Tor and a proxy to enable everyone to get started using the i2p and onion network.
+It's tagged as "i2p-tor-proxy".

+If you are an I2P pro - go for the imaged tagged as "latest".
+You get the latest stable i2pd (C++ version) release.
+Lean & fast.

+If you are looking for an entry-level experience, focused on browsing the network: use the image tagged as "i2p-tor-proxy".

-# Private Browsing Experience
+## Entry level - I2P & Onion: Private Browsing Experience
-Enjoy a smooth private browsing experience both on the clearnet (like https://diva.exchange) and the darknet (onion and i2p sites, like http://diva.i2p).
+Enjoy a smooth private browsing experience both on the clearnet (like https://diva.exchange) and the darknet (onion and i2p sites/eepsites, like http://diva.i2p).
 Use your favourite browser (like Firefox).
 Hence it should be suitable for beginners.

-Please note: this setup is only a first - yet necessary - step to protect your privacy.
+Please note: this entry-level setup is only a first - yet necessary - step to protect your privacy.
 You need to change your behaviour to protect your online privacy (like: use NoScript, AdBlock).
 Also fingerprinting (a hash of your online footprint) and obviously login data is a threat.
 On your systems and mobile phones there are plenty of applications running which will leak your private data.
-This project helps you only with browsing.
+This project helps you with browsing.

-However: we hope this project helps you to get started.

 ## Get started
 Docker (https://www.docker.com/get-started) must be available on your system.

 To get your new private browsing experience up and running:
-1. Pull the docker image (in a shell/powershell): `docker pull divax/i2p`
+1. Pull the docker image (in a shell/powershell): `docker pull divax/i2p:i2p-tor-proxy` or `docker pull divax/i2p:latest`
 2. Run the Docker container
 3. Adapt your browser proxy settings